 Empty the dirty water and scrape the plate of food off into the disposal.
 Then, add the plate to the dishwasher.

 A good tip is to choose the dishes that are going to give you trouble to get clean.
-Heavy soiled dishes can be put on the bottom and washed in the last place.
-Pans, bowls and large dishes can be filled with hot soapy water and set on the counter to soak.
+Heavily soiled dishes can be put on the bottom and washed in the last place.
+Pans, bowls, and large dishes can be filled with hot soapy water and set on the counter to soak.

-After washing the dishes, it’ll take you around five minutes every day to wipe down the sink, the stove top and the counters.
-Remember to clean your floor after all this activities, as some crumbs tend to fall on it.
+After washing the dishes, it’ll take you around five minutes every day to wipe down the sink, the stovetop, and the counters.
+Remember to clean your floor after all these activities, as some crumbs tend to fall on it.